Digital Identity Anchor - Legal Meaning and Data Structure

 -

-The DIA framework is technologically neutral and does not require the adoption of specific proprietary platforms or central databases.
+The DIA framework is part of the open UNTP specification and hence does not require the adoption of specific proprietary platforms or central databases.

 Article V: Data Protection and Privacy